putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 "The point is they said they were not interested in it further.”

-“Neither am I," the gneral said.
+“Neither am I," the general said.
 "Any of it.
 Deal with this yourself.”

 “Sir?”